 A-Z Guide to the Resorts of the Costa Blanca Region of Spain

 By Matt MayThe Costa Blanca is the region of coastline which stretches from Denia in the north to Torrevieja in the south.
-The Costa Blanca is served by 2 major airports, Alicante to the north, and Murcia to the south (although the coastal region near Murcia is actually the start of the Costa Calida.
+The Costa Blanca has some of the warmest weather and beaches in Spain, making it one of Europe's premier holiday destinations.

-The Costa Blanca coastline is very developed, with popular resorts such as Benidorm and Torrevieja bringing in millions of tourists every year.
+The Costa Blanca coastline is very developed, with popular resorts such as Benidorm, Calpe, Denia and Torrevieja bringing millions of tourists to Spain every year.

 Below is our A-Z guide of the main Costa Blanca resorts and towns:

 Benidorm is the largest and best known resort in the Costa Blanca.
-Benidorm was once a small fishing village, but during the 60's and 70's it was developed into one of the busiest resorts in Spain.
-Benidorm's skyscaper skyline is more reminiscent of Manhattan than the Costa Blanca.
+Formerly a small fishing village, Benidorm was developed during the 1960's and 70's into one of the largest resorts in Spain.
+Benidorm's skyscaper skyline is somewhat reminiscent of Manhattan, and the approach from the AP-7 in the hills to the north gives some sense of scale of the town.
 The resort developed a tarnished reputation in the 80's and 90's with a "lager lout" culture exported from the UK during the summer months.

-The sea-front area of Calpe has been heavily developed in recent years, and the sea front area is dominated by large tourist hotels and apartments.
+The sea-front area of Calpe has been heavily developed, and is dominated by large tourist hotels and apartments.
 The Calpe beaches are ideal for children as the water level doesn't get deep too quickly.

-Around a 20 minute drive from Alicante is the town of Elche (Elx in Spanish).
+Around a 20 minute drive inland from Alicante is the town of Elche (Elx in Spanish), which is not a resort, but is worth a day trip if you are in a nearby resort such as Alicante.
 Apart from being a busy industrial Costa Blanca town of over 200,000 inhabitants, Elche has the largest growing area of palms in Europe which date to Roman times.
 The area became a UNESCO world Heritage Site .
 The palm plantations are a legacy from when the Romans ruled the region, and was declared a World Heritage Site by UNESCO in 2000.

 The port town of Javea (or Xabia as it is known in Spain) is one of the most scenic areas in the Costa Blanca.
 The town is split into the village inland, the port, and the main sandy beach (Arenal).
 Arenal beach is the main tourist hub of Javea and has a large selection of cafes, bars, restaurants and tourist shops.

 The area around Javea is perfect for coastal walks, and is not unlike parts of Wales in terms of scenery.
 It is best to avoid July/August for long excursions due to the heat.
 If you are an avid walker, a walk to the top of Cabo de Nao is recommended, and here you can find some spectacular coastal views.